 1 Introduction

 Research on attitudes towards inequality has mainly been conducted, paradoxically, in developed countries with lower levels of disparities in the distribution of resources.
-However, in recent years a significant amount of academic work has focused on understanding how people address inequality within Latin America, one of the regions with the highest inequality indexes in the world (Keeley, 2015).
+However, in recent years a significant amount of academic work has focused on understanding how people address inequality within Latin America, one of the regions with highest inequality indexes in the world (Chancel et al., 2022).
 This literature has allowed us to understand the local particularities of the phenomenon and how various evidence in developed nations holds or not to the Latin American context.
-Interestingly, scholars highlighted a paradox according to which legitimation of inequality is stronger in more unequal countries (Castillo, 2011) where people express higher support for meritocratic beliefs (Mijs, 2019).
-In particular, Chile is one of the most unequal countries in Latin America (Keeley, 2015).
-This country is characterized by marked social segregation (), high mobility barriers between the elite and the rest of the population (), and a liberal welfare state system, where the commodification of social rights produced drastic effects on resource allocation ().
-These factors make Chile a relevant case study, requiring the investigation of how people understand inequality, since their support is required to maintain an unequal social order.
+For instance, scholars highlighted a paradox according to which legitimation of inequality is stronger in more unequal countries (Castillo, 2011) where people express higher support for meritocratic beliefs (Mijs, 2019).
+In particular, Chile is one of the countries with the highest inequality and income concentration in Latin America (UNDP, 2023).
+This country is characterized by marked social segregation patterns (Bargsted et al., 2020), high mobility barriers between the elite and the rest of the population (Torche, 2005), and a liberal-productivist welfare regime, with strong divisions between state- and market-dependent citizens (Martínez Franzoni, 2008).
+These factors make Chile a relevant case study, calling for the investigation of how people understand inequality, since their support is required to maintain an unequal social order.

 Attitudes towards inequality are a multidimensional concept comprising perceptions, beliefs, and judgments on the distribution of resources within a society (Janmaat, 2013).
 These topics have received copious empirical attention.
-Scholars have shown that these attitudes are socially patterned according to the individual position across the social structure (Arvid Lindh1 and Leslie McCall).
-Yet, the relationship between objective social position and attitudes towards inequality has been shown to be moderated by personal social networks (MISSING LINK).
+Scholars have shown that these attitudes are socially patterned according to the individual position across the social structure (Lindh & McCall, 2020) and that these trends are moderated by intersubjective issues, such as personal social networks (Lindh et al., 2021).
 Moreover, subjective evaluations of redistribution, taxation, and wages, are essential to comprehend how people understand inequality.
-Indeed, beliefs about redistribution are closely related to people's perceptions of social disparities (Choi, 2021; Fatke, 2018; García‐Sánchez et al., 2020), preferences for taxation are linked to distributional concerns (Alm & Torgler, 2006; Barnes, 2015; Franko et al., 2013), and wage allocation constitute an important subfield in this stream of literature (Castillo, 2009; Evans et al., 2010; Frank et al., 2015; Osberg & Smeeding, 2006).
+Indeed, beliefs about redistribution are closely related to people's perceptions of social disparities (Choi, 2021; Fatke, 2018; García‐Sánchez et al., 2020), while preferences for taxation are linked to distributional concerns (Alm & Torgler, 2006; Barnes, 2015; Franko et al., 2013), and wage allocation constitute an important subfield in subjective inequality literature (Castillo, 2009; Evans et al., 2010; Frank et al., 2015; Osberg & Smeeding, 2006).

 However, social justice research currently has two shortcomings.
 First, there is a lack of a systematic examination of attitudes towards inequality, since these perceptions, beliefs, and judgments are usually not studied simultaneously (Janmaat, 2013).
 Second, these dimensions interact with each other and are co-determined (Trump, 2023), highlighting the necessity of studying them as part of an integrated belief system.
 Therefore, we provide the first contribution adopting an innovative network approach to the study of attitudes towards inequality.
 Within this framework, these attitudes are conceptualized and measured as a network of interacting evaluative reactions.
 Unlike in standard social network analysis, this approach renders survey variables as nodes and their conditional associations as edges.

 This article is structured as follows.
 First, we present a theoretical framework for a systematic inquiry of attitudes towards inequality, and we discuss the evidence that the literature shows for the Chilean case.
-Then, we describe the theory underlying the network approach.
+Then, we describe the theory underlying the attitude network approach.
 Second, we expose the research design and the network estimation methods adopted in this research.
-Third, we present results regarding the network of attitudes towards inequality at the population level, and we compare the attitudes networks of individuals with different education, household income and social class.
-Then, we discuss our results in light of the social justice and attitude network theories.
-Finally, in the conclusion, we stress the limitations and contributions of our research.
+Third, we present results regarding the network of attitudes towards inequality at the population level, and we compare the attitude networks of individuals with different education, household income and social class.
+Finally, we discuss our results in light of the social justice and attitude network theories, stressing the limitations and contributions of our research.

 2 Theory